 NTAC has reviewed and discussed the recommendations based off the majority input from each of our service areas.
 We support the sovereignty of all Tribal governments and choose to exercise our inherent right.
 NTAC respectfully requests a face to face meeting with you for further discussion.

-Implementing these recommendations will support Tribal sovereignty.
-If you have any questions or require additional information please contact me at Theresa.Galvan@nndoh.org or (928) 871-6235.
+or require additional information please contact me at Theresa.Galvan@nndoh.org or (928) 871 6235.

 In Health,

-Theresa Galvan
+/s/ Theresa Galvan

 Tribal Co-Chair, National Tribal Advisory Committee